 Students shall normally be promoted in accordance with their chronological age group and academic achievement.
-Retention is rare; there is no research to indicate that retention enhances student success.
 The Indiana Department of Education has recently articulated standards of proficiency for grades K-5.
 Failure to meet these standards may result in automatic placement in summer school and/or retention.
-The building principal has the authority to determine student placement.
+P-H-M follows state law pursuant to retention and IREAD-3 assessment.
+The building principal has the authority to determine student placement, where not mandated by law.